gpiperagkas/lec-anonymization-som/README.md

 The source code is provided with an [Apache License, version 2.0](https://github.com/gpiperagkas/lec-anonymization-som/blob/main/LICENSE).

-The application includes two functionalities, a [Flask](https://github.com/pallets/flask) app exposing an anonymized dataset in JSON format, using an implementation of k-anonymization Mondrian multidimensional partitioning, with suppression and generalization for datasets, and a data aggregation approach with training of Self-organizing maps for visualizing datasets.
+The application includes two functionalities, a [Flask](https://github.com/pallets/flask) app exposing an anonymized dataset in JSON format, using an implementation of **k-anonymization with Mondrian multidimensional partitioning, with suppression and generalization** for datasets, and a data aggregation approach with training of **Self-organizing maps for visualizing datasets**.
 [MiniSom](https://github.com/JustGlowing/minisom) open source software package is used for training SOMs.

 Three main scenarios are included: (i)A local energy community with 60 metering devices and energy-related variables for k-anonymization, for